FAQs - What Is FA?

 How much does it cost to join FA?

 FA is free.
 There are no dues or fees for membership.
-FA meetings and the nonprofit organization that runs FA are supported by the contributions of those whose lives have been positively affected by the program.
+According to the Seventh Tradition, “we are self-supporting through our own contributions.”
+FA meetings and the nonprofit organization that runs FA are supported by the voluntary donations from those whose lives have been positively affected by the program.

 Will I be weighed publicly?